MLH/mlh-hackathon-organizer-guide/vision.md

 ## What?

-All hackathons are not created equal.
+_All hackathons are not created equal._

 What makes your hackathon different?
 How is it unique?

-Now that hackathons are taking the world by storm, hackers have many different options, so it’s critical to differentiate and specialize.
+Now that hackathons are taking the world by storm, hackers have many different options, so it’s crucial to differentiate and specialize.

 Is your hackathon going to be known as the place to build your sickest hardware hacks or is it going to be a mobile app paradise?
 Maybe you’ll even do a throwback and focus on web/desktop apps.

-The possibilities are endless but once you’ve answered “Who” you should ask those people what they want.
+**The possibilities are endless but once you’ve answered “Who” you should ask those people what they want.**

 ## When?